junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 Dean angles his head, nestling in the hollow between Cas's chin and neck, pressing his forehead against the warm skin near his Adam's Apple.
 His eyelids fall slowly closed again.

-His hands come around Cas's waist comfortably, like they belong there and they've belong to the dips and the curves since the beginning of the time.
+His hands come around Cas's waist comfortably, like they belong there and they've belonged to the dips and the curves since the beginning of time.
 His legs are tangled with the angel's under the cover, before he remembers that's exactly how they were when he fell asleep the night before.

 "When?"
 Dean's breath comes out smoother.